Nevaera/SocialDistance-ZED-SDK-YOLOv3-DeepSORT/README.md

 # ZED Social Distance

+![Stereolabs ZED](data/helpers/demo.gif)
+The demo was run on a laptop with a Nvidia GTX 1060 Mobile with a compute power of 6.1.
+The demo SVO file is located in data/svo/demo/svo .

 ## A Project to Compute if People Adhere to Social Distancing

 This project computes the real-world distance between people to determine if they are adhering to social distancing practices.
 The project uses a Stereolabs ZED camera or an SVO file to compute the real-world distance between people.
-Human detection and tracking are integrated from the acknoledged projects.
+Human detection and tracking are integrated from the projects acknowledged below.

-![Stereolabs ZED](data/helpers/demo.gif)
-The demo was run on a laptop with a Nvidia GTX 1060 Mobile with a compute power of 6.1.
-The demo SVO file is located in data/svo/demo/svo .

 This project was forked from: https://github.com/theAIGuysCode/yolov3_deepsort and uses technology from: